 Separate from that, some men can not or will not accept when a relationship is over.
+Hence the murder rate.
+These guys kill and of course, blame the victim.
 Others quickly pick up new girlfriends and strive to alienate the children.

 Left unaddressed, the predictable end result of openly misogynistic fathers rights groups, will be a generation of mass-produced emotionally stunted adults who fully believe women are disposable.
 Exactly why a heroic male father figure is needed.